 The region’s proximity to two international airports – Milwaukee’s General Mitchell International Airport and Chicago's O'Hare International Airport – its access to the St. Lawrence Seaway and its proximity to Canada have made the region a magnet for trade and investment.

 The region’s businesses have been actively pursuing business opportunities in rapidly growing economies, opening manufacturing and service facilities around the globe.
 The Milwaukee World Trade Association provides discussion groups, trade missions, educational opportunities and specialized resources for companies seeking to establish or expand business opportunities internationally.

 Milwaukee 7 Export Development Grant Program

-The Milwaukee 7, in collaboration with JPMorgan Chase, is offering the Export Development Grant Program to help manufacturers, companies selling a proprietary product line, and service-based companies grow in international trade.
+The Milwaukee 7 offers the Export Development Grant Program to help manufacturers, companies selling a proprietary product line, and service-based companies grow in international trade.
 The Export Development Grant Program will award matching funds of up to $5,000 to companies in Southeastern Wisconsin, both new to export as well as existing exporters, to take advantage of opportunities in international markets and to overcome obstacles.

 Milwaukee EB-5 Visa Program

 The Milwaukee Region has also been designated a Regional Center for the U.S. Immigrant Investor Program, which offers green cards to foreign investors and their families who invest a minimum of $1 million (or $500,000 in targeted employment areas) in businesses that create at least ten full-time jobs for U.S. workers.
 The Region is the only designated investment zone for urban areas in the Midwest.
 To learn more click here.

 FOREIGN COMPANIES WITH U.S. HEADQUARTERS IN THE MILWAUKEE REGION